 Summary

-I am a postdoc in the Department of Astronomy and Astrophysics at the University of California, Santa Cruz, in Natalie Batalha's group.
-I work on understanding planet formation and evolution by studying the demographics of exoplanets in binary star systems.
+I am a postdoc in the Department of Astronomy and Astrophysics at the University of California, Santa Cruz, working in Natalie Batalha's group.
+I'm trying to understand planet formation and evolution by studying the demographics of exoplanets in binary star systems, as well as young stars.
 I am particularly interested in understanding the impact of multiplicity on star and planet formation and evolution.
 Papers I have either first- or co-authored are listed on ADS here.

 My CV is here.
-I can be contacted at ksulliv4 (at) ucsc (dot) edu.
+My email is ksulliv4 (at) ucsc.edu.

 Research

-I work on a variety of projects related to young stellar populations and planet hosts.
-My star formation interests include using simulations to improve the methods used to derive population-wide statistics in star-forming regions, and working to better understand the relationships between accretion, disk properties, and star formation.
-My planetary demographics work is primarily focused on understanding the impact of stellar multiplicity on planet formation and evolution using exoplanet demographics.
+I work on a variety of projects related to young stellar populations and binary stars that host exoplanets.
+My star formation interests include using simulations to improve the methods used to derive population-wide statistics in star-forming regions, and working to better understand the relationships between accretion, disk properties, and planetary system formation.
+My planet demographics work is primarily focused on understanding the impact of stellar multiplicity on planet formation and evolution using exoplanet demographics.

 An unresolved, spectrum of a binary can be accurately deconvolved into two components with well-constrained values using a Monte Carlo algorithm (Sullivan, Kraus, and Mann 2022).